 New Year's Eve 2013 is especially bothersome to me because I've realized I've accomplished very little in the past 12 months.
 It feels like a wasted year.
 I had this epiphany when Facebook added a "Year In Review" box to my profile.
 It was the first time I had ever seen this feature, so it piqued my curiosity.
 It allowed me to, in the words of Facebook, "look back at [my] 20 biggest moments from the past year."

-(I feel badly that I linked back to my own site four times in the previous paragraph.
+(I feel badly that I linked back to my own site three times in the previous paragraph.
 It wasn't my intention to turn this post into the blogger's version of a clip show, I swear.)

 It was hard not to notice that I didn't update my relationship status on Facebook in 2013.
 I entered the year single, and I ended the year single.
 This obviously becomes more of a concern as I grow older.
 As I've detailed before, I subscribe to an online dating website, so it's not as if I'm not making an effort.
 Yet would you believe I did not meet one woman this year through the Internet?
 Not one.
 Were it not for Google's image gallery of Jennifer Lawrence, I would have felt totally let down by the World Wide Web this year.

 I went on a grand total of one date this year.
 It was a blind date, set up by a friend.
 She was really nice, very cool and friendly.
 I enjoyed our conversation.
 But please don't ask if she was attractive.
 I have no idea.
 I'm sure she was, but she wore sunglasses throughout the date, and so I never saw her entire face.
 I thought this was unusual.